zaytri/slime2/widgets/scrolling-chat/README.txt

-DVD Bounce v1.0.0
+Scrolling Chat v2.0.0

+You'll need to download a key to connect it to your Twitch account.
-Setup instructions can be found here: https://forums.slime2.stream/resources/setting-up-slime2-widgets.3/ (Since this doesn't connect to Twitch, you don't need to make an account or download the key, just skip to the Widget Settings step)
+Setup instructions can be found here: https://forums.slime2.stream/resources/setting-up-slime2-widgets.3/

+If you have any questions, you can ask here: https://forums.slime2.stream/threads/scrolling-chat.27/

 Terms of Use:
 - Do not claim this as your own or resell it